-Their location is very unique and one of the last relatively undeveloped vineyard properties in this part of the Napa Valley.
+This location is very unique and one of the last relatively undeveloped vineyard properties in this part of the Napa Valley.
 Historically this was grazing land for cattle and was never planted to vineyards until more recently.
 The winery sits just down from a country road which used to connect Napa with the town of Sonoma – at the time providing a shortcut to Highway 12 which currently bisects the Carneros region to the south.
 Today this sleepy little road is rarely used as it dead ends at private property and there is no way to access the town of Sonoma.
 Several wineries are located fairly close as the crow flies – Artesa and Kieu Hoang are both located on the other side of the hills that border the Fontanella property.
-While the winery is located in rural Napa Valley, in reality this property is only about a 15 minutes drive from downtown Napa.
+While the winery is located in rural Napa Valley, in reality this property is only about a 15 minute drive from downtown Napa.

 Fontanella Family Winery is located at an elevation of about 750 feet and is somewhat sheltered from the cooling San Pablo Bay breezes that blow across the Carneros District slightly south of the winery.
 The rolling hills that surround the winery are the southernmost extension of the Mayacamas mountains (that form the north south spine of the west side of the Napa Valley) before ending in the low lands of the Carneros District.

 Building wineries in today’s contemporary Napa Valley environment is usually a gargantuan task which involves significant paperwork and often years of waiting for the right permits.
 Fortunately, Karen is a real estate lawyer and her knowledge about the permit process helped expedite things to the point that this winery was completely finished in merely two years.
 While the focus of their production is on the Fontanella wines, a big part of their business is offering winery space for wineries who do not own physical wineries.
 As a result, Fontanella Winery also houses a number of small premium Napa Valley based producers.

 As of the time of this review they focus on several different wines including Chardonnay, Cabernet Sauvignon and Zinfandel.
 The 2007 Fontanella Family Winery Chardonnay was sourced from various vineyard locations in the Napa Valley.
 This wine was fermented in barrel and stirred on the lees for 8 months.
 Only a certain percentage of the wine was allowed to go through malolactic fermentation.
 This wine shows a richness of fruit and some weight on the palate.
 Pleasing honeysuckle, lime and nuances of caramel show on the nose with an expressive palate that offers mineralities, nuances of tangerine, and caramel.
 The wine is well balanced with noticeable mouth-watering acidity.